 Undergraduate students who wish to do vacation research projects are encouraged to seek a PI to sponsor them and to develop a project application with the sponsor.

 - Applications must be made by Principal Investigators (PI) at Universities or Research Institutes, NOT by the named student.

 - Please note that only one application per lab group / per applicant may be submitted.

 - The application must be for a named undergraduate student, preferably from another institute or university, and is not transferable.

-- Both the PI and the student concerned must be members of the Genetics Society.
+- Both the PI and the named student must be members of the Genetics Society.

 - There are no restrictions concerning the nationality of the student, and the student does not have to attend a UK university, nor does the studentship need to take place within the UK.
 However, students MUST attend the Summer School as follows:

 - Travel within the UK to Edinburgh will be reimbursed.